 Step 1: Making the Foam

 The first step in creating latte art is forming the perfect foam.
 To start off, pour cold milk (34 degrees Fahrenheit for 1 degree Celsius) for one cup of coffee into a steam pitcher.

 Pro Tip: For even better results, place your pitcher in the freezer for at least 30 minutes before pouring in the milk.
 Cold pitchers allow more time for the milk to steam and reduce the risk of scalding.
 It also makes the cream stiffer and easier to handle.

 Use a liquid thermometer to ensure the cream reaches a temperature of just below boiling.

 Put the steam wand at the bottom of the pitcher, turn it on, and slowly raise it as comes close to the surface of the milk.
 As the milk rises, lower the wand so it stays about 1 centimeter away from the surface.
 Also, be sure you aren’t creating large bubbles.
 This is important to create smooth, velvety milk that is easy to work with.

 Step 3: Spin the Milk

-Once the milk has heated to about 100 degrees Fahrenheit or 37 degrees Celcius, place the steam wand deep into the milk, most preferably to the side of the pitcher.
+Once the milk has heated to about 100 degrees Fahrenheit or 37 degrees Celsius, place the steam wand deep into the milk, most preferably to the side of the pitcher.
 Spin the milk counterclockwise while the wand remains near the bottom of the pitcher.
-Continue this motion until the milk reaches between 150 and 155 degrees Fahrenheit or 65 and 68 degrees Celcius.
+Continue this motion until the milk reaches between 150 and 155 degrees Fahrenheit or 65 and 68 degrees Celsius.
 Once it’s been heated to the desired temperature, turn off the steamer and clean it with a wet cloth.

 Pro Tip: Be sure you know the tendency of your steamer.
 Some can heat the milk much more quickly.